Is Spectral Width a Reliable Measure of GRB Emission Physics?: A Review of GRB spectral widths

 Figure \ref{fig:hists} shows that that when the cuts for best-fit spectrum are applied, the distributions shift to broader spectra or away from thermal spectra and towards optically-thin synchrotron spectra. \citet{Goldstein:2012} note that with increasing signal-to-noise in the peak-flux spectra, the photon models shift from simple models such as the PL and CPL to more complex models such as the Band function or SBPL.
 This tentatively indicates that spectra are best fit by these simpler functions due to lack of photon statistics and not due to intrinsic physical reasons.
 The simpler functions are intrinsically narrower than the Band function and SBPL.
 Therefore, including spectra that were best fit by simpler (narrower) functions and not the Band function in the sample artificially leads to a bias towards narrower spectra.
 It is noted that \citet{Yu:2015} computed the spectral sharpness on time-resolved spectra using the best-fitting model of each observed spectrum of the GBM time-resolved catalog \citep{Yu:2016aa}.

 The two width measures differ in their prediction for what types of spectra are viable.
 Figure \ref{fig:toy} gives a toy example of how the measures look in $\vFv$-space.
 Examining the $W-\theta$ plane, Figure \ref{fig:w-theta} shows the full sample against the GBM best-fit sample as well as the regions allowed for different models.
 Over-plotted are the relation between $W$ and $\theta$ with $\beta=-2.25$ and $\alpha \in \{-1.5,0\}$ as well as $\alpha=-0.8$ and $\beta \in \{-2.25,-4 \}$.
 Interestingly, the best-fit sample follows a different trend than the full sample corresponding to the fixed-$\alpha$ curve.
 There is also a tentative correspondence of $\alpha$ and width with softer $\alpha$ values corresponding to larger width.
-As pointed out in each work, the standard synchrotron models are strongly rejected by the width measures.
+It is clear that when a cut is not applied to the catalog fits to ensure that no failed fits are included, the width measures move away from the a clustering at "non-synchrotron" allowed values.
+Nevertheless, as pointed out in each work, the standard synchrotron models are strongly rejected by the width measures.